regulaforensics/DocumentReader-Android/README.md

 You can find documentation on API [here](https://regulaforensics.github.io/DocumentReader-Android/).

 ## <a name="additional_information"></a> Additional information
-If you have any questions, feel free to contact us at support@regulaforensics.com
+Use [Wiki](https://github.com/regulaforensics/DocumentReader-Android/wiki) to get more details.
+If you have any questions, feel free to [contact us](mailto:support@regulaforensics.com).